cs24m111/JupyterAdv/README.md

 Install yarn, pip, nodejs using conda install package_manager_name.\
 Install jupyter lab using conda install -c conda-forge jupyterlab.\
 Make sure this are installed.\
+For all modules install necessary jupyter lab versions as specified in dependencies and devdependencies in package.json files of all modules.

 # JupyterAdv Part 1 -
  This gives advanced features part of JupyterAdv.\